How to Study for the MCAT

 The MCAT (Medical College Admission Test) is designed to prove that a student is capable of navigating the curriculum found in medical schools.
 It’s a difficult test that’s required during the application process and it will push you to your limits.
 Learn how to study for the MCAT below.

 This test requires much more than memorizing the knowledge presented.
 Students must be able to use that knowledge to make decisions.
 Both knowledge and critical thinking skills are put to the test.
 If that’s not enough, the time limit creates a stressful environment that makes it even more difficult to focus.

-In order to ace this important test, students must properly prepare.
+In order to succeed on this important test, students must properly prepare.
 This article will show you how to study for the MCAT and get the highest score possible.

-Summary: Learn about some differents methods on how to study for the MCAT.
+Summary: Learn about some different methods on how to study for the MCAT.

 How to Study for the MCAT

 You may think you know how to study for the MCAT.
 However, the MCAT is not an ordinary exam.
-It is not just a score you are earning, but the right to enter into medical school.
+It is not just a score you are earning, but it is the score that could allow you to enter into medical school.
 There are little, and not so little, tips and strategies everyone should know when learning how to study for the MCAT.

 One great way to study for the MCAT is to bear down and study on your own to determine just how ready you are for the real thing.
 It will save you money and you will be able to figure out what your weak areas are by examining your scores closely.

 You can start off by using our free MCAT practice tests.

 Each of the four sections on the MCAT will have a top score of 132.
 The lowest score possible will be 118.
 The four scores on the MCAT will be added together with the person receiving a final total score ranging from 472 to 528.
 Check out our guide to MCAT scores for more information on scores.